btk/pre-require/README.md

 Require works before the logic of your script starts working, so using variables in require() is just not the way to go.
 But as you might know, using require() in react is really nice and you will have some situations that if require would support variables, it would be perfect.

 Pre-require, requires all the files and creates an array from the pointed folder that you decide, so you can import this array and use is the way you would use require, but with variables.
-Also you can do array search in your assets.
+Also, you can do array search in your assets.

 ## How to use?

-First install the pre-require globallly;
+First, install the pre-require globally;

 ~~~
 npm install pre-require -g
 ~~~

-pre-require takes 2 parametes, first is the path to the folder that your assets exists.
-Second parameter would be the output javascript file that you will be importing to your script which is returning a required asset map.
+pre-require takes 2 parameters, first is the path to the folder that your assets exist.
+The second parameter would be the output javascript file that you will be importing to your script which is returning a required asset map.

 ~~~
 pre-require images/ assets.js
 ~~~

-You might use this manually, when you add new assets to the destination file, or bind this command to your file watcher script, or webpack config.
+You might use this manually when you add new assets to the destination file or bind this command to your file watcher script, or webpack config.
 Or just add it to your npm run build command from your `package.json`

 And if we rewrite the image1 to image10 example again with this;